open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

             - will use the config information to configure some default values for those values such as color and message.
 - `resource.yaml`
     - contains the resources which point to the above elements
-    - _note_ that manifests _MUST_ be a directory
+    - __note__ that manifests __MUST__ be a directory

 ### Frontend

-Frontend contains the same resources as backend.
-The only differences are the values of those deployments.
+Frontend contains the same file structure as backend.
+The only differences are the deployed services.

 ### Cache